-Within the framework of the linear scale space theory, scale itself is treated as a free parameter that is varied across all possible scales.
-The scale at which a particular scale space feature detector (e.g., a junction detector) gives the maximal response, is considered the natural scale of the located feature.
-However, whereas the method for scale selection proposed by Lindeberg and elaborated in Lindeberg33 works well for noisefree, sharp images, his experiments also show that either a slight blur or a perturbation by noise will result in a different natural scale being selected.
-This is caused by the trade-off between bias and variance, which is implicitly made during scale selection.
-Blurring with a wide Gaussian kernel-the generating function in the linear scale space-results in a robust detection result, which is insensitive to the random components in the high-frequency noise in the image.
-However, the location accuracy of a feature detector operating at a coarse scale is poorer than the accuracy obtained by the same detector applied at a finer scale.
-Although much blurring suppresses high-frequency noise, the finer-scaled edges in the image migrate-the extent of the migration increases with the width of the kernel used for blurring the image.
+Within the framework of the linear scale-space theory, scale itself is treated as a free parameter that is varied across all possible scales [31].
+The scale at which a particular scale-space feature detector (e.g., a junction detector) gives the maximal response, is considered the natural scale of the located feature.
+However, whereas the method for scale selection proposed by Lindeberg [31] and elaborated in [33] works well for noise-free, sharp images, his experiments also show that either a slight blur or a perturbation by noise will result in a different natural scale being selected [33].
+This is caused by the trade-off between bias and variance, which is implicitly chosen during scale selection.
+Blurring with a wide Gaussian kernel - the generating function in the linear scale space - results in a robust detection result, which is insensitive to the random components in the high-frequent noise in the image.
+However, the location accuracy of a feature detector operating at a coarse scale is poorer than the accuracy obtained by the same detector applied at a finer scale [31].
+Although much blurring suppresses high-frequent noise, the finer-scaled edges in the image migrate - the extent of the migration increases with the width of the kernel used for blurring the image.
 This migration is essentially a location bias.
-It is clear that in the presence of noise the choice of an appropriate scale in a segmentation approach enforces a trade-off between location bias and variance.
-Recognizing that scale selection remains an ill-posed problem in signaldriven segmentation, we propose to let a Bayesian Computer Animation classifier perform scale selection by optimization of an error criterion.
+It is clear that in the presence of noise, the choice of an appropriate scale in a segmentation approach enforces a trade-off between location bias and variance.
+Recognising that scale-selection remains an ill-posed problem in signal-driven segmentation, we propose to let a Bayesian classifier perform scale selection by optimisation of an error criterion.